hyphacoop/handbook/onboarding.md

 - 🔗 [hypha.coop](https://hypha.coop)
 - 📧 hello@hypha.coop

-## Organizational Structure

-Hypha Worker Co-operative Inc. is a worker co-operative incorporated in Ontario, Canada.
-The business has seven Founding Members, of which four Directors have signing authority.
-As a non-share-capital worker co-operative, we are a non-profit organization, and every Member is both an employee and co-owner of the business.

 ## Our Virtual Office

 In place of a physical place we have virtual office comprised of the following spaces: